 The national electricity demand is projected to increase significantly in the near future as Kenya gears towards a middle-income economy.
 Kenya's development footprint, The Vision 2030, has identified energy as a key driver for sustainable growth.
 The energy sector is expected to provide adequate, affordable and reliable supply of energy to meet the development needs of the country.

-Kenya's Least Cost Power Development Plan (LCPDP 2017-2017) projects a peak power demand of over 22,900 MW in 2031 as a result of the rapidly increasing use of electricity for industrial, commercial and household use.
+Kenya's Least Cost Power Development Plan (LCPDP 2017-2037) projects a peak power demand of over 6,638 MW in 2037 as a result of the rapidly increasing use of electricity for industrial, commercial and household use.
 This has called for the need to enhance and diversify national power generation and supply by identifying new generation and supply sources with a resultant challenge to produce energy that is affordable, reliable, clean and sustainable.
 Nuclear energy provides such an option as it is most viable for base load operation, is efficient and most importantly, reliable.
-It is projected that as at 2031, nuclear energy shall be contributing a total of 4,000 MW into the national grid.